etcd/raspi-home-sensors/README.md

 # raspi-home-sensors

-This repository contains code that enables any Raspberry Pi to regularly poll a DHT22 sensor for humidity and temperature and log the data to a Google Sheet.
+This repository contains code that enables a Raspberry Pi to regularly poll a DHT22 sensor for humidity and temperature and log the data to a database.

 The code is lightweight and highly resilient against many types of failure.
-The code has multiple levels of failsafe and will restart operation automatically when it encounters errors (for example, whether internet connectivity goes out for 1 second or 1 year, the code will resume data transfer the moment internet connectivity is regained).
-The instructions also describe how to set up wireless connectivity on supported Raspberry Pis, so only one physical connection for power is necessary, enabling high portability for this project.
+The code has multiple levels of failsafe and will restart operation automatically when it encounters errors (e.g., whether internet connectivity goes out for 1 second or 1 year, the code will resume data transfer the moment internet connectivity is regained).

 # Setup Raspberry Pi

-I've found that the most convenient way of using a raspi is through headless setup and operation.
-The instructions below document how to perform this headless setup with Raspberry Pi OS (formerly Raspbian).
+The instructions below document how to perform headless setup and management with Raspberry Pi OS (formerly Raspbian).

 ## Install Raspberry Pi OS